bjedrocha/bjedrocha.github.io/_posts/2015-03-18-role-based-routing-in-rails.md

 {% endhighlight %}

-This worked well for my particular case but I wanted to make it flexible enough to be re-used with other roles.
+This worked well for my particular case but I wanted to make it flexible enough to be re-used with other roles in the future.
 I renamed the file to `role_route_constraint.rb` and modified it slightly

 {% highlight ruby %}